AlexanderPoone/run/pareto.md

 There is a country where the society is what we called a 'chaos-harmony lattice' in anthropology.
 Ripple-like concentric circles

-Creation is an incomplete progress per Irenaeus.
+Creation is an incomplete process per Irenaeus.
 It is sad but true that some people have no qualities at all.
 Not everyone is born useful.
 You can't make a circle square.